The Princeton Review LSAT Prep Course Review 2022: My PERSONAL View

 Alternatives to The Princeton Review LSAT

 Honestly, I find The Princeton Review’s LSAT prep courses as equally impressive because of the quality of its content.
-It offers you some of the best LSAT prep courses to take that would make a 165+ score possible for you.
-However, if you’re looking for options, TestMasters LSAT (2) is a good one.
+If you’re looking for options, however, TestMasters LSAT (2) is a good one.

 It uses unique methodologies for you to approach various question types, everything based on their in-depth research on what works and what doesn’t.
 The innovative mind behind its continuous improvement is none other than the world-record holder of 12 perfect LSAT scores, Robin Singh.